aquasecurity/tracee/docs/docs/policies/filtering.md

-# Tracing Events through the Tracee CLI by applying filters
+# Applying filters with Tracee CLI

 This section showcases how to trace events through the Tracee CLI by applying filters.